Optimizing against Infeasible Inclusions from Data for Semantic Segmentation through Morphology: Abstract

 \section{Abstract}

-State-of-the-art semantic segmentation models are typically optimized in a data-driven fashion, minimizing solely per-pixel classification objectives on their training data.
+State-of-the-art semantic segmentation models are typically optimized in a data-driven fashion, minimizing solely per-pixel or per-segment classification objectives on their training data.
 This purely data-driven paradigm often leads to absurd segmentations, especially when the domain of input images is shifted from the one encountered during training.
-For instance, state-of-the-art models may assign the label ``road'' to a segment which is located above a segment that is respectively labeled as ``sky'', although our knowledge of the physical world dictates that such a configuration is not feasible for images captured by forward-facing upright cameras.
-Our method, Physically Feasible Semantic Segmentation (PhyFea), extracts explicit physical constraints that govern spatial class relations from the training sets of semantic segmentation datasets and enforces a differentiable loss function that penalizes violations of these constraints to promote prediction feasibility.
-PhyFea yields significant performance improvements in mIoU over each state-of-the-art network we use as baseline across ADE20K, Cityscapes and ACDC, notably a $1.5\%$ improvement on ADE20K and a $2.1\%$ improvement on ACDC.
-The code is at https://github.com/SHAMIK-97/valeo
+For instance, state-of-the-art models may assign the label ``road'' to a segment that is included by another segment that is respectively labeled as ``sky''.
+However, the ground truth of the existing dataset at hand dictates that such inclusion is not feasible.
+Our method, Infeasible Semantic Inclusions (InSeIn), first extracts explicit inclusion constraints that govern spatial class relations from the semantic segmentation training set at hand in an offline, data-driven fashion, and then enforces a morphological yet differentiable loss that penalizes violations of these constraints during training to promote prediction feasibility.
+InSeIn is a light-weight plug-and-play method, constitutes a novel step towards minimizing infeasible semantic inclusions in the predictions of learned segmentation models, and yields consistent and significant performance improvements over diverse state-of-the-art networks across the ADE20K, Cityscapes, and ACDC datasets.
+Codebase will be made available.
+Code is available at \url{https://github.com/SHAMIK-97/InSeIn}